grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "More than a thousand meters.
 All we are asking the _Gnat_ to do is swim a bit deeper in the very top layer of all that water.
 No big deal."

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

-Shakes patted the cold rusting steel of the hull closest to his head.
+Shakes patted the cold rusted steel of the hull closest to his head.
 "Boat, you're the only thing that can keep us from being sucked into that hole under us.
 It wants us, I can feel it --- but you're a good little boat, even Hemi says so.
 You're just the tool to keep us above that pit."
 With this clandestine blessing, he pushed the yoke forward and the _Gnat_'s little dive planes responded by angling downward.

 They gained depth quickly, and almost immediately the hull of the _Gnat_ began to groan with the stress of it.